 - Our Gift shop has introduced a charge for plastic bags while we look for better alternatives, with the proceeds supporting our Project Coral conservation research.
 The shop stocks a number of fair trade items, as well as working with UK artisans and makers to create unique products inspired by the Horniman's collections.

 - The Café serves fair trade tea and coffee, locally sourced meat, free-range eggs and fish from sustainable sources, as well as local beer and cakes.

-- The weekly Horniman Farmers' Market is a locally sourced, locally sold market.
+- The weekly Horniman Market is a locally sourced, locally sold market.
 See the current stallholders here.